-There exist many causes of major glaciation; including oceanic fluctuations, volcanic eruptions and surface albedo (see also Rohling et al., 2012).
+There exist many causes of major glaciation; including oceanic fluctuations, volcanic eruptions and surface albedo (see also

+- 45 Rohling et al., 2012).
 Without the feedback mechanisms initiated by plate tectonics, however, long term oscillations of climate would be completely different.
-So to speak, the The main cause responsible to initiate an ice age period is plate tectonics.
+So to speak, the main cause responsible to initiate an ice age period is plate tectonics.
 Alfred Wegener (1880-1930), the German geologist and meteorologist, has laid the groundwork for this idea.
 He spent his time primarily in Greenland and his field research was -to a certain extent- centered upon continental drifts that later led Harry Hess (1906-1969) to develop the revolutionary theory of plate tectonics.
 The theory of plate tectonics was not specifically proposed with the purpose of explaining the mechanism of major glacial periods.
-Nonetheless, it provided a useful framework to explain the dynamics of long term climate changes.

-Given-According to this theory, the separate continents today were once combined together.
-The well known supercontinent Pangaea existed approximately For instance, the well known supercontinent Pangaea was one of them.
+Nonetheless, it provided a - Given this theory, the separate continents today were once combined together.
+For instance, the well-known supercontinent Pangaea was one of them.
 It existed approximately between 350-260 million years ago and different from today's positioning, its continental mass was mostly located in southern hemisphere of the Earth.
-The east part of South America and the west part of Africa were bind-bound
+The east part of South America and useful framework to explain the dynamics of long term climate changes.

-- together where India was located to the southeast of them.
-After a considerable time, each of these landmasses broke apart and drifted away until reaching their current positions (Fig. 2). - This theory has much to say about geological phenomena.
+55 the west part of Africa were bind together where India was located to the southeast of them.
+After a considerable time, each of these landmasses broke apart and drifted away until reaching their current positions (Fig. 2).

+This theory has much to say about geological phenomena.
 With its principles, for example, we can deduce hypotheses about other natural events, such as volcanic eruptions, earthquakes or processes of mountain formation.
-Eventually, all these phenomena are results of the movements of plates which are segments of the continents and the oceans. - Similarly, the beginnings and the ends of major glacial periods are also related with the movements of continents.
+Eventually, all these phenomena are results of the movements of plates which are segments of the continents and the oceans.

+- 60 Similarly, the beginnings and the ends of major glacial periods are also related with the movements of continents.
 Many relevant textbooks give a clue about this relationship by using the term 'continental glacier' because glaciers (whether they are ice sheets or ice caps) can only form on ground.
 This information is crucial for the formation of glaciers, but it is also crucial for the explanation of the initial conditions of glacial periods.
 In order to understand this, it's sufficient to consider that the positions of continents have decisive influence over the global climate.
-To put it precisely, it happens as follows:

-When the continents are positioned mostly near the poles, a low amount of sunlight falls on a big portion of total continental area.
+To put it precisely, it happens as follows: - 65 When the continents are positioned mostly near the poles, low amount of sunlight falls on a big portion of total continental area.
 This means that snow and ice accumulate over large areas.
-Hence, the albedo increases and a significant amount significant part of sunlight returns back to space.
+Hence, the albedo increases and significant part of sunlight returns back to space.
 As a result, global temperature decreases and ineluctably produces a glacial period.
-This is why, many researchers have asserted that "the centering of a land mass on the pole or grouping of land - This natural process can be exemplified by reviewing the structure of the supercontinent Pangaea.
+This is why, many researchers have asserted that "the centering of a land mass on the pole or grouping of land masses around a pole to be an essential condition for glaciation" (Hay 1996, p.
+410). - 70 This natural process can be exemplified by reviewing the structure of the supercontinent Pangaea.
 As I mentioned above, large portion of Pangaea continent was located close to the south pole of the Earth.
 This means that suitable conditions were provided for a glacial period to start.
 Today, based on paleoclimatological evidence, we know that the Earth experienced an extensive ice age about 350-260 million years ago, also the era when Pangaea existed.